dlh01/dave-wpstarterkit/README.markdown

-# WordPress Boilerplate #
+# Dave's WordPress Boilerplate #

-WordPress Boilerplate is a new, personal project to take some of the repetitiveness out of creating new WP sites.
+Dave's WordPress Boilerplate is a personal project to take some of the repetitiveness out of creating new WP sites.
 The goal is to include some plugins and modifications to a standard WordPress install that I would make anyway.